awerebea/minishell/README.md

 # minishell
 21-School (Ecole42) 'minishell' project.
-Score .
+Score 100 (without bonuses).

 ## Description
 This is the first team project of the school course.
 The goal of this project is to create your own CLI implementation.